Welcome to Marshall Ringler's Website!

 Spring of 2010:

-My list of things to to to the bike has just shrunk a bit.
+My list of things to do to the bike has just shrunk a bit.
 I located a left side cover to replace the one that jumped off on the freeway last year.
 Unfortunately, it also had a broken latch.
 I learned from a fellow XSive and a guitar repair website that you can use superglue, dusted with baking soda to build up broken ABS plastic!
 I know it sounds strange, but it actually worked!
 One drop of glue at a time, each one dusted with baking soda, built up a nice, hard lump.
 The next day, after curing, I was able to grind and sand it to shape, and it is strong enough to actually lock the side cover to the bike now!

 I finally located a centerstand and and replaced the dented fenders, and located a set of 3-point engine guards (not pictured), so now my bike is officially complete!
 From now on, the rest is cosmetic/details.
 I re-wired the trunk and replaced all the tail/brake lights with LED bulbs to lower the electrical needs of the bike.
 I'm debating doing the same with the turn signals, but that will force the elimination of the stock self-cancel feature.
 I'm not sure I want to loose that.